 Postural kyphosis is the term given to cases of kyphosis and Hyperkyphosis which are not due to an underlying spinal deformity or condition.
 In these cases, weak muscles or consistent poor posture are the underlying cause of the condition.

 Postural kyphosis is the most common type of kyphosis – since it is linked to poor posture, a significant issue in society today – it now more frequently diagnosed than ever.
 Postural kyphosis it is more common in girls than in boys and is typically first noticed during adolescence.

 Postural kyphosis is caused by poor posture, which leads to a weakening of the muscles and ligaments in the back.
 Unlike with Scheuermann’s disease, the vertebrae are shaped normally in postural kyphosis cases.
 It is often slow to develop and usually does not usually continue to become progressively worsen with time.

-Treatment for Postural Kyphosis is therefore aimed at correcting spinal alignment and working to strengthen the effected muscle groups.
+Treatment for Postural Kyphosis is typically aimed at correcting spinal alignment and working to strengthen the affected muscle groups.
 Approaches such as Chiropractic Biophysics, specific postural exercise and improved postural awareness with self-correction are effective in treating postural kyphosis.